Devsarthak279/ValiDoc/README.md

 <h1 align="center">📄 ValiDoc</h1>

-<p align="center">One-click, secure, and portable document verification system using image steganography.</p>
+<p align="center">One-click, secure, and portable document verification system using image steganography.p>

 ---

 ## 🚀 Overview

-**ValiDoc** eliminates the hassle of verifying digital documents.
-Using smart steganography, it embeds verification data directly into image files.
-The result?
-A self-contained, portable, and tamper-evident document that can be authenticated anywhere — with just one click.
+**ValiDoc** Tired of the hassle of checking if a digital document is legit?
+ValiDoc makes it easy.
+It cleverly hides verification data right inside the document's image file.
+This creates a single, secure file that you can check anywhere, anytime, with just a click.
+No more guessing if that certificate or ID is real.

 ---